Tools You Need To Make A Cutting Board

 Dust Mask

-A dust mask is vital when working with saws or sanders to avoid inhaling tiny dust particles and other allergens which can have an adverse effect on your health.
+A dust mask is vital when working with saws or sanders to avoid inhaling tiny dust particles and other allergens that can harm your health.

 Shop Vac

-A shop vac is great for cleaning up afterwards, especially when sawing or sanding wood.
-If you don’t have one, you can use a standard vacuum or simply a broom and dustpan.
+A shop vac is great for cleaning up afterward, especially when sawing or sanding wood.
+If you don’t have one, you can use a standard vacuum or a broom and dustpan.

 Sand Paper

-Sand paper in both 100-grit and 220-grit is needed for smoothing out the cutting board, especially areas that are difficult to do with an electric sander including the corners and edges.
+Sandpaper in both 100-grit and 220-grit is needed to smooth the cutting board, especially in areas that are difficult to do with an electric sander, including the corners and edges.

 Work Gloves